 Once your milk paint is mixed up and your furniture is prepped for paint, you’re ready to paint!

-It’s pretty straightforward.
+How to paint furniture with milk paint – it’s pretty straightforward.
 Brush on a couple of coats of paint with a paintbrush.
 Make sure to let each coat dry completely before moving on to the next coat.
+Learn all about painting with milk paint in our how to use milk paint post for a successful paint job.

 Just trust me on this one.
 If you paint furniture very much, you need a Zibra paintbrush.
 They are very affordable and can definitely be reused time and time again.